W-L/mm2-ii/README.md

 E.g. if all-vs-all alignments of reads are performed and new reads shall be added to the comparison, then indexing reads that were already indexed previously would be wasteful.

+PROOF OF PRINCIPLE

+- not reliable
+- speed-ups are unpredictable.
+Sometimes 2x, sometimes 0x

 ## More detailed procedure